-Longitudinal Study from Reception to Year 2 (2010-2013) and Summary of an Earlier Longitudinal Study from Reception to Year 6 (1997-2004) – The Effects of a Systematic, Synthetic Phonics Programme on Reading, Writing and Spelling – with whole classes of children who started with the programme for first-time teaching in Reception (aged four to five years) and received small group teaching with the same programme for catch-up as required.
+Longitudinal Study from Reception to Year 2 (2010-2013) and Summary of an Earlier Longitudinal Study from Reception to Year 6 (1997-2004).
+The Effects of a Systematic, Synthetic Phonics Programme on Reading, Writing and Spelling, with whole classes of children who started with the programme for first-time teaching in Reception (aged four to five years) and received small group teaching with the same programme for catch-up as required.

-The 2010-2013 follow-up study on the effects of Sound Discovery® from Reception to Year 2 found that Year 2 children built on their flying start in Reception and Year 1.
+The 2010-2013 longitudinal study on the effects of Sound Discovery® from Reception to Year 2 found that Year 2 children built on their flying start in Reception and Year 1.
 The aim of the study was to demonstrate how all children in a class can become fluent readers by the age of 7 years, and how disadvantaged children and struggling learners can overcome their difficulties to become confident, enthusiastic readers who love books.
 The whole Year 2 class were 28 months above chronological age for reading and 21 months ahead for spelling.
 Children in vulnerable groups made strong progress and no child achieved less than average reading or spelling for their age.
 Boys were the most impressive group at 36 months ahead for reading and 27 months ahead for spelling.

 A copy of the full study can be downloaded from the Reading Reform Foundation website at the URL given below.